DecisionBench: A Benchmark for Emergent Delegation in Long-Horizon Agentic Workflows

 Key Points

-- Includes a fixed task suite and peer-model pool.
+- Benchmark includes a fixed task suite and 11 models from 7 vendor families.

 📖 Reader Mode